saharama/saharama.github.io/essays/eggs-and-ethics.md

 ## Scrambled Egg-Is-Thick or Eth-ics?
 Back in the day, I used to be a Boy Scout.
 I attended many hikes, service projects, and camps.
 Eventually I became an Eagle Scout.
 The catch is that I was one of the few Eagle Scouts that absolutely hated eggs!
 I have always despised how bland, dry, and chewy the scrambled eggs were, especially at Boy Scout camps when the new kids were cooking!
 At first, I had to eat them in little chunks, gagging after every spoonful.
 As I grew older, I eventually began to recognize two things.
 First, I could smother eggs with ketchup and salt to avoid both the traumatic memories and the awful taste.
 Secondly, I acknowledged them as an essential evil—eggs help to fill you up and give you energy to tackle a busy, stressful day.

 In many cases, I find eggs to be like ethics.
-While eggs are good and ethics are evil, they have a lot in common.
 Both may tend to make individuals uncomfortable, but they are necessary for a good, productive, and fair society.
 In all seriousness, ethics in the context of software engineering are essential as our developing society becomes increasingly dependent on the automation and assistance provided by computers.
-To me,  As displayed in the case studies mentioned in the next section,

-You should begin by discussing, in your own words, what you think “ethics” means in the context of software engineering.
+To me, ethics in software engineering means to both be technically proficient in the work that one produces, and to minimize related risks.
+Continued development of technical proficiency is a must, but a software engineer also needs to think about the physical, mental, and social implications of their work.
+As displayed in the case studies mentioned in the next section, we find that software can be used for morally controversial issues and decisions.
+In software engineering, we must recognize conflicts of interests and operate in the best interest of the world as a whole.

 <img class="ui huge centered rounded image" src="../images/ethics-droneSafety-cropped.jpg">